SharePoint/sp-dev-docs/docs/general-development/external-events-and-alerts-in-sharepoint.md

-- SharePoint 2013
+- SharePoint

 - Visual Studio 2012

-For more information about setting up a SharePoint 2013 development environment, see  [Set up a general development environment for SharePoint 2013](set-up-a-general-development-environment-for-sharepoint.md).
+For more information about setting up a SharePoint development environment, see  [Set up a general development environment for SharePoint](set-up-a-general-development-environment-for-sharepoint.md).